Side Effects of Fentanyl Abuse

 How Is Fentanyl Abused?

-When a doctor prescribes fentanyl, such as Sublimaze, it’s administered as a patch, lozenge, or injectable solution.
-However, illegally produced fentanyl is sold as a powder, put in eye droppers and nasal sprays, made into pills, or dropped onto blotter paper.
-These variations allow for different methods of administration.
+When a doctor prescribes fentanyl, such as Sublimaze, it’s administered as fentanyl patches, lozenge, or injectable solution.
+However, illegally produced fentanyl is sold as a powder, which can be snorted, smoked, injected, put in eye droppers and nasal sprays, made into pills, or dropped onto blotter paper.
+(7)

 Since fentanyl is highly addictive, users quickly develop a dependence.
-Users will often take a spectrum of opioids based on what they can get to avoid the withdrawal symptoms associated with substance use disorder.
-Some will take heroin, while others will take a combination of prescription drugs — often stealing them from others in their household or purchasing them illegally on the street.
+Users will often take a spectrum of opioids based on what they can get to avoid the withdrawal symptoms.
+Some will take heroin, while others will take a combination of prescription drugs — often stealing them or purchasing them illegally.

 Signs of Fentanyl Abuse